 Independence is a larger medium-sized city located in the state of Missouri.
 With a population of 116,672 people and 27 constituent neighborhoods, Independence is the fourth largest community in Missouri.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Independence is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Independence isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Independence are a mix of both white- and blue-collar jobs.
 Overall, Independence is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Independence who work in office and administrative support (15.38%), sales jobs (10.52%), and management occupations (7.03%).

 Also of interest is that Independence has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Independence who are college-educated is close to the national average for all communities of 21.84%: 19.62% of the adults in Independence have a bachelor's degree or advanced degree.
+In terms of college education, Independence is nearly on par with the US average for all cities of 21.84%: 19.62% of adults 25 and older in Independence have a bachelor's degree or advanced degree.

 The per capita income in Independence in 2018 was $27,907, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $111,628 for a family of four.
 However, Independence contains both very wealthy and poor people as well.